10 Best Cross Country Shoes Reviewed & Tested

 The New Balance 1400 has thicker cushioning than other running shoes, making it a great fit for those that need extra support.
 A snug fit helps runners feel connected to the shoe and have a better feeling on the ground.
 A wider design helps with those needing slightly wider shoe options.

-The tighter fit makes the New Balance 1400 fit more like a sock than a shoe which helps runners maintain higher speeds.
+The New Balance 1400 fit more like a sock than a shoe which helps runners maintain higher speeds.
 The cushioning is made of REVlite which is lighter and more durable than other support options.
 The upper is made from breathable materials for improved comfort.

 Not as flexible as other options which can make running and walking difficult in certain conditions